What is Write for Rights?

 - Change happens.
 Hope grows.
 As messages flood mailboxes, prisoners’ conditions improve or they are released.
 Human rights defenders are better protected.
 Torture stops.
 Executions are halted.

-- Participants like you let us know how many letters they sent on each case by January 15th.
+Participants like you let us know how many letters they sent on each case.
 We use that information in our advocacy, and share it with the cases themselves—and with you.

 History of Write For Rights

-Write for Rights – also known as the Writeathon – is the world’s largest human rights event, but it has humble origins.
-Fifteen years ago, a young man named Witek met a young woman named Joanna at a festival in Warsaw, Poland.
+Write for Rights – also known as the Writeathon – may be the world’s largest human rights event, but it has humble origins.
+Over fifteen years ago, a young man named Witek met a young woman named Joanna at a festival in Warsaw, Poland.
 Joanna had just returned from traveling through Africa, where she’d seen activists organizing 24-hour events to write protest letters to governments.